Current Job Openings

 The School Improvement Team comprises of three (3) principal class officers, three (3) learning specialists, one (1) speech pathologist and (1) business manager.
 Our middle leaders are developing their capacity to lead the school forward to ensure we are providing students with the best possible learning and wellbeing outcomes.

 Our pedagogical approach is informed by evidence-based teaching practice.
-An explicit, evidence-based synthetic phonics program that systematically teaches children to read (Little Learners Loves Literacy) has been implemented in the Foundation-2 area over the past 2 years and has resulted in improved student outcomes.
+An explicit, evidence-based synthetic phonics program that systematically teaches children to read (Little Learners Loves Literacy) has been implemented in the Foundation-2 area over the past 3 years and has resulted in improved student outcomes.
 Collaborative curriculum planning, aligned to the Victorian Teaching and Learning Model 2.0, the Victorian Curriculum 2.0 and the Science of Learning, is implemented across the school to maximise student learning growth.

-Over the past two years, resources have been mobilised to support students' wellbeing and mental health.
+Over the past 3 years, resources have been mobilised to support students' wellbeing and mental health.
 The School Wide Positive Behaviour support (SWPBS) framework has brought the whole school community together to promote a positive, safe, respectful, and responsible learning culture.
 Our students are encouraged to have high expectations of themselves and are supported to achieve success every day.